Max Skladanowsky: Career

 After finishing the Wintergarten run of shows, the Bioskop opened in the Hamburg Concerthaus on 21 December 1895 as a single program, without any other acts.
 On the 27th they traveled to Paris, engaged to play the Folies Bergère from 1 January 1896.
 Coincidentally, the Lumière brothers happened to present their Cinematograph in their first commercial public screening on the 28th in Paris.
 One of the Bergère proprietors took them to the second presentation, on the 29th, and then cancelled the booking of the Bioskop, nonetheless paying them in full.
 This possibly had something to do with patent rights, but the Cinematograph was clearly superior in image quality and much more easily operated than the Bioskop, and the Skladanowsky brothers may as well have preferred not to compete.
-A planned appearance at the London Empire Theatre was also cancelled, but they were able to further tour Kothen, Halle and Magdeburg in central Germany in March 1896; Kristiana (now Oslo), Norway from 6 April to 5 May; Groningen from 14 to 24 May and Amsterdam from 21 May, the Netherlands; Copenhagen, Denmark from 11 June to 30 July; and Stockholm, Sweden from 3 August until September 1896.
+A planned appearance at the London Empire Theatre was also cancelled, but they were able to further tour Köthen, Halle and Magdeburg in central Germany in March 1896; Christiania (now Oslo), Norway from 6 April to 5 May; Groningen from 14 to 24 May and Amsterdam from 21 May, the Netherlands; Copenhagen, Denmark from 11 June to 30 July; and Stockholm, Sweden from 3 August until September 1896.

 Max had constructed a new camera with a Geneva drive in the autumn of 1895, and the new single-lens Bioskop-II projector in the summer of 1896.

 They also recorded new films (on 63mm-wide celluloid), much needed since the old ones started to get damaged, including the fiction film Komische Begegnung im Tiergarten zu Stockholm (Comical Encounter in Djurgården, Stockholm) in August 1896 with professional actors from the Victoria Theatre company.
 It was the first film recorded in Sweden.
 They returned to Berlin in February 1897, and shot several crowded urban street scenes.
 The new films were thought to meet the taste of new audiences and were much needed since the older films started to wear out.
 However, the investments proved to be in vain as a proposed return to the Wintergarten was not approved, their trade license was not renewed as the authorities believed there were already too many film exhibitors active in town, and they managed to find one venue for a second tour.
 Eventually, the last Bioskop show by the Skladanosky brothers took place in Stettin on 30 March 1897.

 After this Skladanowsky returned to his former photographic activities including the production of flip books and further magic lantern shows.
 He also sold amateur film cameras and projectors and produced 3-D anaglyph image slides.
 His company Projektion für Alle also produced a number of films in the early 20th century, some directed by Eugen, his younger brother, but with little success.
 In his later years Skladanowsky was accused in the press of exaggerating his role in the early days of cinema, most notably by the pioneering cameraman Guido Seeber.